google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 real-time reports may not appear until a few hours after the experiment starts since every fuzzer-benchmark pair in the experiment must build in order for fuzzing to start.

+## Submitting your integration

+* Add your fuzzer to the list in `.github/workflows/ci.yml` so that our continuous integration will test that your fuzzer can build and briefly run on all benchmarks once you've submitted a pull request.

 * Submit the integration in a
 [GitHub pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).